-Feel the support of dedicated and experienced social work professionals
+Receive the support of dedicated and experienced social work professionals

 On our Postgraduate Diploma in Social Work course, you will get to experience a mix of teaching strategies to make sure that you are building the knowledge and confidence you need to progress in this career.

-Feel the support of our tutors
+Receive the support of our tutors

 We use written assignments, group work, workshops, feedback, meetings and placements to develop your skills.